Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā aṅguttarāpesu viharati āpaṇaṁ nāma aṅguttarāpānaṁ nigamo.

 “Indeed, the Blessed One has removed the conditions of suffering for many, and brought about the conditions of happiness for many; he has removed |unwholesome mental qualities::unskillful characteristics [akusala + dhammā]| and fostered |wholesome mental qualities::skillful characteristics [kusala + dhammā]| for many.

-Then, in the evening, the venerable Udāyī, having risen from seclusion, went to the Blessed One.
+Then, in the late afternoon, the venerable Udāyī, having risen from seclusion, went to the Blessed One.
 Having approached and paid homage, he sat down to one side.
 Seated to one side, the venerable Udāyī said to the Blessed One:

 “Here, venerable sir, while I was alone and secluded, a reflection arose in my mind: ‘How many |painful experiences::misfortunes, states of suffering [dukkhadhammā]| has the Blessed One rid us of!
 How many |pleasant experiences::states of ease [sukhadhammā]| has the Blessed One brought us!
 How many unwholesome mental qualities has the Blessed One cleared us of!
 How many wholesome mental qualities has the Blessed One fostered in us!’